-The areas between the Tropics, which lie at latitudes $\pm\beta$, are called Tropics, the areas outside this strip as Extratropics.
-The areas at latitudes beyond the Arctic Circles that are located at latitudes $\pm\left(\frac{\pi}{2} - \beta\right)$ are called high latitudes.
-The areas between the tropics and the high latitudes are called middle latitudes.
-The dynamics of the extratropics differ significantly from those of the tropics, since in the former the diabatic fluxes are smaller due to weaker convection and radiation and the geostrophic assumption is more justified.
-The dynamics of the tropics therefore contain certain difficulties and are therefore discussed separately in Chap.
-20 investigated.
+The regions between the two tropics, the parallels of latitude located at $\pm\beta$, are called the tropics, and the regions outside this band are called the extratropics.
+The regions at latitudes beyond the polar circles, which are located at latitudes $\pm\left(\frac{\pi}{2} - \beta\right)$, are called the high latitudes.
+The regions between the tropics and the high latitudes are called the middle latitudes.
+The dynamics of the extratropics differ substantially from those of the tropics, since in the former the diabatic fluxes are smaller owing to the weaker convection and radiation, and the geostrophic assumption is better justified.
+The dynamics of the tropics thus involve certain difficulties and are therefore examined separately in Chap.
+20.

-First you define the geopotential tendency by
+One first defines the geopotential tendency by

 \[ \begin{align} \chi \coloneqq \frac{\partial\Phi}{\partial t}.\tag{18.1}\label{sec:tendency_def} \end{align} \]

 Eq.
-(13.226) was
+(13.226) read

 \[ \begin{align} \frac{\partial}{\partial t}\left(f + \Delta\psi + \frac{f_0^2}{\sigma}\frac{\partial^2\psi}{\partial p^2}\right) + \mathbf{v}_{h, g}\cdot\nabla\left(f + \Delta\psi + \frac{f_0^2}{\sigma}\frac{\partial^2\psi}{\partial p^2}\right) &= 0\nonumber\\ \Leftrightarrow\frac{\partial}{\partial t}\left(f + \Delta\psi + \frac{f_0^2}{\sigma}\frac{\partial^2\psi}{\partial p^2}\right) &= -\mathbf{v}_{h, g}\cdot\nabla\left(f + \Delta\psi + \frac{f_0^2}{\sigma}\frac{\partial^2\psi}{\partial p^2}\right)\nonumber\\ \Leftrightarrow\frac{\partial}{\partial t}\left(\Delta + \frac{f_0^2}{\sigma}\frac{\partial^2}{\partial p^2}\right)\psi &= -\mathbf{v}_{h, g}\cdot\nabla\left(f + \Delta\psi + \frac{f_0^2}{\sigma}\frac{\partial^2\psi}{\partial p^2}\right)\nonumber\\ \Leftrightarrow\frac{\partial}{\partial t}\left(\Delta + \frac{f_0^2}{\sigma}\frac{\partial^2}{\partial p^2}\right)\psi &= -v_g\beta - \mathbf{v}_{h, g}\cdot\nabla\left(\Delta\psi + \frac{f_0^2}{\sigma}\frac{\partial^2\psi}{\partial p^2}\right). \end{align} \]